dknaplund/5914dbpedia/README.md

 ## Okay...
 So what is SPARQL?

-(Hao and Brian) This is where we talk about SPARQL and how to use that, with sample queries set up like this (I (Dylan) wrote this one feel free to use it
+(Hao and Brian) This is where we talk about SPARQL and how to use that, with sample queries set up like this (I (Dylan) wrote this one feel free to use it)

+This is a query that finds all songs by Green Day paired with the albums they are found on.
 ```markdown
 PREFIX owl: <http://www.w3.org/2002/07/owl#>
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>